white-lab/pyproteome/README.md

 If you are using Windows, it is easiest to use the latest version of [Anaconda](https://www.continuum.io/downloads) for your Python installation, as pyproteome requires several hard-to-install packages, such as NumPy and SciPy.
-In addition, BioPython should be installed from a [binary or wheel package](http://biopython.org/wiki/Download).

 Then, you can simply run the above `pip install pyproteome` command to install this package and the rest of its dependencies.